 Professor Sussan Nourshargh

-Head of the Centre for Microvascular Research
+Head, Centre for Microvascular Research

 Centre: Microvascular Research

 Sussan Nourshargh is a pharmacologist who studied at University College London (BSc) and King’s College London (PhD) and became Professor of Immunopharmacology at Imperial College London in 2006.
 In 2007 she joined Queen Mary University of London where she established the Centre for Microvascular Research within the William Harvey Research Institute.

 - The Gabor Kaley Prize in Microcirculation Research from the American Societies of Physiology and Microcirculation (2016)

 - The Astra Zeneca Prize for Women in Pharmacology from the British Pharmacology Society (2014)